 - January 1, 2018

 Millions of adults currently have gingivitis, which is the first sign of gum disease.
-Unfortunately, that means there’s a good chance you could have gingivitis right now, even if you brush and floss your teeth regularly.
+Unfortunately, while we make every effort to prevent gum disease, there’s a good chance you could have gingivitis right now.
+Even if you brush and floss your teeth regularly.

 At Shorewood Family Dental Care, we can help keep you happy and healthy by taking care of your teeth.
 When you visit us for a professional cleaning, we can spot a potential problem and take care of it as efficiently as possible to keep your smile shining brightly.

 In the meantime, learn more about gum disease and what you can do to keep your mouth healthy in between appointments.
 Then call our Shorewood, IL dental office to schedule your next professional teeth cleaning.